Pardus-Projects/JSVaporizer/README.md

    - Manipulate DOM elements using typed C# classes (`Document`, `Element`, etc.) and low-level `[JSImport]`/`[JSExport]` interop.

 3. **Event-Handler Pooling**:
-   - Attach .NET delegates to DOM events (e.g., “click,” “change”) through a function pool keyed by a unique string, eliminating extensive JavaScript boilerplate.
+   - Attach .NET delegates to DOM events (e.g., “click,” “change”) through a function pool, eliminating extensive JavaScript boilerplate.

 4. **Server + Client Rendering**:
    - Render partial HTML on the server (Razor Pages or MVC) and then enhance or replace portions of the DOM at runtime on the client, purely in C#.

-By focusing on direct control and a straightforward lifecycle (“Build → Insert → Wire up events”), **JSVaporizer** offers a “do-it-yourself” style for developers who prefer minimal abstraction while still enjoying strongly-typed .NET code and tooling.
+By focusing on direct control and a straightforward lifecycle (“Build → Insert → Wire up events”), **JSVaporizer** offers a do-it-yourself style for developers who prefer minimal abstraction while still enjoying strongly-typed .NET code and tooling.

 ---